 - Enrollment into an Agricultural Leadership course for student led Legacy Projects

-- Establishment of District Level Curriculum Committees in Writing, Close Reading, and Rigor
+- Establishment of District Level Curriculum Committees in Writing, Close Reading, Rigor & Assessment, and Land Lab/Makerspace

 - Participants in the Battelle for Kids SOAR Network for development of Liberty Union's Portrait of a Graduate